 You can complete this exercise using only your body weight, allowing you to focus more freely on perfect form and keeping your spine in a straight line.
 Alternatively, holding a small barbell in each hand will add some resistance to the exercise, and make your hamstrings work just a little bit harder.
-Compared to the Romanian Deadlift, this version activates more muscles in your core, as well as improving balance in the standing leg.
-For some surreal energy and focus, be sure to add some Shredded Stack supplements to your diet.
+Compared to the Romanian Deadlift, this version activates more muscles in your core, as well as improves balance in the standing leg.

 The only equipment you need for this exercise is a kettlebell, you can use the same 20kg weight as the Romanian Deadlift.
 If you’re not sure, we’d recommend trying with a smaller weight first, for example, a 16kg kettlebell.
 As the Kettlebell Swing is such a dynamic exercise, it’s even more important that you work on perfect form.
 The swinging motion with a heavyweight can easily cause injury if you aren’t careful, but completing this exercise correctly will do wonders for your hamstrings.